Skip to content

 Under National Socialism, cigarettes were considered “essential to the war effort”.
 One of the architects, Alexander Popp, had already joined the NSDAP in 1935.

 Despite air raids and the partial black camouflage coloring of the factory, production continued under high pressure, with up to 50 working hours per week.
-From 1941, tobacco shortages hampered production; in the final phase of the war, only a single cigarette could be produced.
+From 1941, tobacco shortages hampered production; in the final phase of the war, only a single cigarette brand could be produced.
 In 1943, an aerial bomb hit a tobacco warehouse, whereupon the stocks were moved to the surrounding area.
-In April 1945, the Linz tobacco factory was ordered to be blown up by the Nazi regime, but courageous workers prevented its destruction.
+In April 1945, the Linz Tabakfabrik was ordered to be blown up by the Nazi regime, but courageous workers prevented its destruction.

 National Socialists in uniform and Tabakfabrik workers at a factory concert in 1938.